JonT-G/Planet-Simulation/README.md

 There is also some feature like pause, by pressing "ESC" the simulation pauses and some info is displayed, how far each planet currenctly is from the sun.
 You can move the screen by left mouse click and holding to move around, release to stop movement.

-It was added as the futher planets like venus, neptun, and saturn would be outside the window.
+Movement was added as the planets further out like venus, neptun, and saturn would be outside the window and thus you would not be able to see them.